shawnusaf/MELODIES-MONET/docs/develop/development_team.rst

 to aircraft observations, and expanding plotting and statistics for analysis of aircraft data.

-**Jun Zhang**
+**Jun Zhang:**
-I am a postdoc at ACOM NCAR.
+I am a postdoc at NSF NCAR/ACOM.
 My research interests are at the UTLS region.
 I am hoping to add cross-section plots (lat vs height) and also to incorporate MLS data for comparison.

+**Pablo Lichtig:**
+I am a postdoc at NSF NCAR/ACOM.
+My development plans include adding TEMPO support, working with remote sensing instruments from the surface and adding support for BoulderAir and other surface networks.